ThomsonMatt/CompBioClass/README.md

-# Folder Contains data for class
+# Folder contains data for class